Austin Medical Malpractice Attorneys

 Millions of Dollars Recovered for Victims of Negligence

-Medical malpractice, in plain English, is when medical people make things worse for patients who came to them for help—when a trip to the hospital for outpatient surgery results in brain damage because of the amount of anesthetic used, for example, or when a trip to the doctor to see why you have pain gets you sent home with directions to take ibuprofen and take it easy ends up causing such a delay in finding cancer in your body that it’s too late to treat.
+Medical malpractice, in plain English, is when medical practitioners make things worse for patients who came to them for help—when a trip to the hospital for outpatient surgery results in brain damage because of the amount of anesthetic used, for example, or when a trip to the doctor to see why you have pain gets you sent home with directions to take ibuprofen and take it easy ends up causing such a delay in finding cancer in your body that it’s too late to treat.

 Nobody’s perfect, including doctors, but the practice of medicine has such serious potential consequence that doctor and other caregivers are held to a very high standard of care.
 It doesn’t take much in the way of carelessness for medical care to result in death or serious permanent injury.
 And, unfortunately, medical errors are very easy to make.
 In 2005 alone, some 2,450 medical malpractice cases made it all the way through trial.
 Many, many times that number were settled before or during trial.